ruby/www.ruby-lang.org/en/community/conferences/index.md

 events.

-Ruby Central had also teamed up with SVForum (previously known as SDForum) to produce the Silicon Valley Ruby Conference, which ran for 2 years for 2006 and 2007.
+Ruby Central had also teamed up with SVForum (previously known as SDForum) to produce the Silicon Valley Ruby Conference, which took place in 2006 and in 2007.

 [WindyCityRails][9] is an annual gathering for all who are passionate about Ruby on Rails.
 The Chicago-based conference has served the Ruby